Five Xcode Tips To Speed Up Your Development

 4. Code Snippets

-You create a code snippet by selecting the block of code you want to create a code snippet for and dragging it to the Code Snippet Library on the right.
-Xcode's code snippets are great because of two features, context and placeholders.
+You create a code snippet by selecting the block of code you want to create a code snippet for and choosing Create Code Snippet from the contextual menu.
+Xcode's code snippets are great because of two features, availability and placeholders.

 You can add multiple placeholders to a code snippet.
 This is great for filling in the gaps of the code snippet.
-You can also define the context in which Xcode should show a code snippet in the autocompletion menu.
+By defining the availability or scope of a code snippet, you tell Xcode when it should include the code snippet in the autocompletion menu.

 If Xcode's code snippets are new to you, then I encourage you to give them a try.